Qarik-Group/ultimate-guide-to-bosh/docs/deployment-manifests-part-1.md

 The `$ZOOCFGDIR` environment variable is special to the `/var/vcap/packages/zookeeper/bin/zkServer.sh` script.
 This script will look for `zoo.cfg` in the `$ZOOCFGDIR` folder.
 Notice that `$ZOOCFGDIR` is a folder within the job template above: `config/zoo.cfg`.

-The contents of `/var/vcap/jobs/zookeeper/config/zoo.cfg` include the following configuration that allows the `zookeeper/0` instance to discover the other 4 instances:
+The contents of `/var/vcap/jobs/zookeeper/config/zoo.cfg` include the following configuration that allows the `zookeeper/0` instance to discover the other four instances:

 ```
 server.0=10.0.0.5:2888:3888